-This magnificent clerestory saloon was constructed in 1897, and refitted in 1933 by the LNER.
-It remained in the use of the GNR/LNER directors, then British Railways Eastern Region General Manager until 1969, when it was sold complete from Hornsey Carriage Sheds for the princely sum of £500.
+This magnificent clerestory saloon was constructed in 1897, and remained in the use of the GNR/LNER directors, then British Railways Eastern Region General Manager until 1969, when it was sold complete from Hornsey Carriage Sheds for the princely sum of £500.

 The Saloon’s page on Facebook carries news of the Saloon’s activities, and the dates of public running for the saloon on the Bluebell Railway.